Hi, I'm Shelli.

 The particular expertise and training I have came from living and experiencing morbid obesity and freedom from it firsthand.

 At my largest, I weighed 304 pounds and wore a size 26.
 As of this writing, I weigh 130 pounds and wear a size 2.
-I’ve been within twenty pounds (because I fluctuate and that’s okay) of that weight for more than eight years now.
+I’ve been within twenty pounds (because I fluctuate and that’s okay) of that weight for more than nine years now.

 I lost the weight naturally.
 I’ve had no bariatric surgery.
 I didn’t starve to get there.
 I don’t take diet pills or diet supplements other than a few vitamins.
 I do exercise but not like a maniac.
 I eat whatever I want as long as I’m not allergic to it.
 I no longer have a raging eating disorder.
 I am no longer afraid of food.